-Description: This course is intended to give students an introduction to a variety of information and cyber security topics.
-As a survey course, it will cover foundational technical concepts as well as managerial and policy topics.
-Coverage includes foundations of information security; introductory cryptography; program, data, and operating system security; security of user-web interaction; safeguarding the Internet of Things; cyberwarfare; securing virtual, cloud, and mobile environments; network concepts and network security; incident management and IT auditing processes; security risk management; legal and ethical issues of security and privacy.
-Students are exposed to common sources of vulnerability information and how to incorporate this information into information security management processes.
-The purpose of the course lectures, assignments, readings, and examinations are to ensure students have sufficient technical awareness and managerial competence that will enable them to pursue advanced study in information security policy and management.
+This course is intended to give students an introduction to a variety of information and cyber security topics.
+As an introductory course, it will cover foundational technical concepts as well as managerial and policy topics.
+The purpose of the course lectures, assignments, reading, in-class presentations, and examinations are to ensure students have sufficient technical awareness and managerial competence that will enable them to pursue advanced study in information security policy and management as they progress through their program.
 There is no prerequisite for this course, however successful students will have fundamental knowledge of information and computer systems, and a general awareness of security issues in these systems.

 Foundational concepts of cyber and information security and the key practices and processes for managing security effectively.

 Basic network fundamentals – including (but not limited to) topologies, protocols, address conservation, and services, and the security issues that affect networks.

 Basic cryptology and why it is fundamental to computer and information security.

 Software program deficiencies and the vulnerabilities associated with them.

 Access controls and authentication as they are used to secure systems and how they can be mitigated.

 Security vulnerabilities that affect operating systems and how they can be mitigated.

 The use of risk management to plan, implement, and administer security programs and processes.